 Section 6.6.
 Discharge and Disciplinary Suspension of Seven Days or More.
 Discipline and discharge shall be for just cause.
 If a permanent employee is discharged or given a disciplinary suspension of seven (7) working days or more, the employee and Union shall be given written notice of said discharge or suspension.
 If the Union desires to file a grievance over said discharge or suspension of seven (7) working days or more, a grievance must be filed in writing directly at Step 4 of the grievance procedure within fourteen (14) calendar days after the notice of said discharge or suspension.
-If the grievance is not settled at Step 4, it may be submitted by the Union to arbitration under Step 5 of the grievance procedure.
+If the Union to arbitration under Step 5 of the grievance procedure.